Derstilon/homebrew-notes/Twilightbelly/Affiliations/Dinosaurs.md

 # History
-They didn't die this time.
+They didn't die this time, duh.
 # Notable Dinosaurs